MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/centralized-deployment-of-add-ins.md

 # Determine if Centralized Deployment of add-ins works for your organization

 Centralized Deployment is the recommended and most feature-rich way for most customers to deploy Office add-ins to users and groups within your Office 365 organization.
 If you're an Office 365 admin, use this guidance to determine if your tenant and users meet the requirements so that you can use Centralized Deployment.
+Centralized Deployment supports Windows, Mac and Office Online Clients.
 It can take up to 24 hours for an add-in to show up for client for all users.

 ## Requirements

-Centralized deployment of add-ins requires that the users have Exchange Online and active Exchange Online mailboxes.
-Specifically the following are the requirements necessary to use the Centralized Deployment feature:
+Centralized deployment of add-ins requires that the users are using Office 365 ProPlus (and are signed into Office using their Organizational ID), and have Exchange Online and active Exchange Online mailboxes.
+Your directory must also be federated to Azure Active Directory.

-- For Word, Excel, and PowerPoint add-ins, your users must be using one of the following:
-  - On a Windows device, Version 1704 or later of Office 365 ProPlus.
-  - On a Mac, Version 15.34 or later.
-- For Outlook, your users must be using one of the following:
-  - Version 1701 or later of Office 365 ProPlus.
-  - Version 1808 or later of Office Professional Plus 2019 or Office Standard 2019.
-  - Version 16.0.4494.1000 or later of Office Professional Plus 2016 (MSI) or Office Standard 2016 (MSI)\*
-  - Version 15.0.4937.1000 of later of Office Professional Plus 2013 (MSI) or Office Standard 2013 (MSI)\*

-    \*In MSI versions of Outlook, admin-installed add-ins will show in the appropriate ribbon in Outlook but doesn't show the add-in in 'My add-ins' section.

-- Your directory must be federated to Azure Active Directory.

-- Your users must sign into Office using their Organizational ID.

-- Your user's Exchange mailbox must be OAuth enabled.
+You can view specific requirements for Office and Exchange below, or use the [Office 365 Centralized Deployment Compatibility Checker](https://docs.microsoft.com/office365/admin/manage/centralized-deployment-of-add-ins?view=o365-worldwide#office-365-centralized-deployment-compatibility-checker).

 Centralized Deployment doesn't support the following:

 - Add-ins that target Word, Excel, or PowerPoint in Office 2013